Tsukihime: Anime

-Print
+Manga

 A manga adaptation using the same Lunar Legend Tsukihime title as the anime, illustrated by Sasaki Shōnen, was serialized in ASCII Media Works' shōnen manga magazine Dengeki Daioh between October 2003 and September 2010 issues.
 The plot largely follows the game's Arcueid route with a mix of the other routes.
 The chapters were collected in ten volumes published by ASCII Media Works.
 Tsukihime creator Kinoko Nasu has praised Sasaki's manga, saying that the settings mentioned in Tsukihime and Kagetsu Tohya are integrated without damaging the atmosphere of the original.
 Nasu also went on to say that Sasaki Shonen's manga was the greatest rival to the remake game project, and that Sasaki's stamp of approval after he playtested it meant there was "nothing to be afraid of".
 The manga was licensed for an English-language release in North America by ComicsOne in 2004.
 In 2005, DR Master took over the publication of ComicsOne's manga titles including Tsukihime.
 Six out of ten volumes were published.

 Tsuki no Sango is a short story by Kinoko Nasu for Maaya Sakamoto's Full Moon Recital Hall, a project organized by the Japanese online magazine Saizensen, that consisted of Sakamoto reading short novels in a theater while an accompanying short animation was aired in the background.
 Tsuki no Sango was the first of the recitals on December 21, 2010, and it was aired live on Ustream.
 The short movie was animated by Ufotable, which also animated The Garden of Sinners and Fate/Zero, and features drawings by Takashi Takeuchi and Chihiro Aikura.
 The animation used Frédéric Chopin composed music.
 The concept is "Tsukihime 3000" and the Princess Kaguya folktale.
 There is also a 42-page booklet version of the story with illustrations by Takeuchi and Aikura.
 Tsuki no Sango also got a manga adaptation with story and art by Sasaki Shōnen.
-It was serialized on the Saizensen web magazine from July 7, 2012 until January 22, 2019.
+It was serialized on the Saizensen web magazine from July 7, 2012, until January 22, 2019.
 The chapters were compiled into two tankobon volumes published by Seikaisha Comics.
-The first volume was released on March 10, 2014 and the second volume on May 26, 2019.
+The first volume was released on March 10, 2014, and the second volume on May 26, 2019.
 An omnibus version was also published on May 26, 2019.